Zouizoui78/python-bundler/README.md

 It is composed of two parts :

-- A `python-launcher` cmake project that runs the Python code in an [isolated interpreter](https://docs.python.org/3/c-api/init_config.html#c.PyConfig.isolated) included in the bundle.
+- The C++ project `python-launcher` that runs the Python code in a portable interpreter included in the bundle.
 This project creates two executables :
   - `launcher.exe` is a normal Windows GUI-only program.
-  - `launcher-console.exe` opens a terminal when running where logs can be seen.
+  - `launcher-console.exe` opens a terminal when running.
-- A Python script called `bundler.py` that bundles a portable Python interpreter, the target app and the C++ wrapper.
+- The Python script `bundler.py` that bundles the portable Python interpreter, the target app and the C++ wrapper.

-The launcher use Python's [stable abi](https://docs.python.org/3/c-api/stable.html#stable-abi) so it should work with all versions of Python >= 3.2.
+The launcher uses Python's [stable ABI](https://docs.python.org/3/c-api/stable.html#stable-abi) so it should work with all versions of Python >= 3.2.

 This project is intended for Windows.
 Unix systems do not need this since they have proper package management systems.

+## Requirements

-`bundler.py` requires a working Python >= 3.5 install to get the targeted Python version from and to get dependencies with pip.
-The version requirement comes from the fact that Python didn't ship an embeddable distribution before 3.5.
+- Python >= 3.5 installed and available in the path

+The Python version requirement comes from the fact that Python didn't ship an embeddable distribution before 3.5.

 ## How to use